dlinus231/mu-fitness/backend/README.md

 ### `GET`

-- `/workout/:userId`
+- `/workout/many/:userId`
   - Params:
     - `userId: Integer` (required): The user's id
   - Response:
     - `200`: Request successful.
 Returns an array of the workouts belonging to the user
-    - `400`: Invalid request, likely missing user id
+    - `400`: Invalid request.
+Missing or invalid user id
+- `/workout/one/:workoutId`
+  - Params:
+    - `workoutId: Integer` (required): The id of the workout requested
+  - `200`: Request successful.
+Returns workout object as a json
+  - `400`: Invalid request.
+Missing or invalid workout id

 ### `POST`